 The Levels tab only appears if the file target of the cue contains an audio track.
 If so, this tab behaves the same as the Levels tab for Audio cues.

-If the target video file contains channel layout metadata, labels will appear along the left side of the mixer.
+If the target video file contains channel layout metadata, that metadata will be used to name the input channels in the mixer.
 For example, the video file targeted by the cue in the screen shot below has a 5.1 surround track, with channels for left, right, center, low frequency element (subwoofer), left surround, and right surround.

 The Trim tab only appears if the file target of the cue contains an audio track.
 If so, this tab behaves the same as the Trim tab for Audio cues.